-1. To serve as a strategic planning, management, and policy document for transit operators in urbanized areas; 2.
-To identify areas for improved operational efficiency; 3.
-To assess the type of operating services for different service areas and needs; 4.
-To review and assess the performance of routes, route design standards, and schedule standards; 5.
-To examine transit needs in order to identify ways to improve access for underserved areas; 6.
-To inform DRPT of transit operators' capital, operating and maintenance needs; 7.
-To provide the basis for inclusion of an operator's capital and operating programs in planning and programming documents such as: the Six Year Improvement Program (SYIP), Statewide Transportation Improvement Program (STIP), Transportation Improvement Program (TIP) and Constrained Long Range Plan (CLRP); 8.
-To provide a clear understanding of unmet or unfunded needs; 9.
-To develop and track the progress of short-term, mid-term and long-term goals for transit in the region; 10.
-To continually aim to improve efficiency and effectiveness of public transportation services.
+1. Serve as a strategic planning, management, and policy document for transit operators in urbanized areas.
+2. Identify areas for improved operational efficiency.
+3. Assess the type of operating services for different service areas and needs.
+4. Review and assess the performance of routes, route design standards, and schedule standards.
+5. Examine transit needs in order to identify ways to improve access for underserved areas.
+6. Inform DRPT of transit operators' capital, operating and maintenance needs.
+7. Provide the basis for inclusion of an operator's capital and operating programs in planning and programming documents such as the Six Year Improvement Program (SYIP), Statewide Transportation Improvement Program (STIP), Transportation Improvement Program (TIP), and Constrained Long-Range Transportation Plan (CL RTP).
+8. Provide a clear understanding of unmet or unfunded needs.
+9. Develop and track the progress of short-, mid- and long-term goals for transit in the region.

+10. Continually aim to improve efficiency and effectiveness of public transportation services.

-B. Work Elements (WE)
+A. Work Elements (WE)